Become a vaccinator!

 New York State is encouraging eligible New Yorkers to take the required trainings to become vaccinators and support the State's COVID-19 vaccination program.

-Governor Cuomo signed an Executive Order expanding the eligible pool of trainees who can administer vaccinations at a point of dispensing or "POD site" (flexible vaccination sites that can be set up in any community) using a non-patient specific order provided they first receive training.
+Former Governor Cuomo signed an Executive Order expanding the eligible pool of trainees who can administer vaccinations at a point of dispensing or "POD site" (flexible vaccination sites that can be set up in any community) using a non-patient specific order provided they first receive training.
 A non-patient specific standing order is a general order to vaccinate anyone who comes to be vaccinated at a POD and doesn’t name each person.
 These include:

 - Licensed practical nurses (LPNs)